dimanikulin/dimanikulin/WhatILearnedAsProductManager.md

 - "Hold on, you started from thinking of products, right?", - you will ask me.
 - "Nope, I started from...
 It was ages ago and a whole [history](./WhyCreatedPhotoOrganizer.md) is quite big.
 Being a developer, I started from coding".
 - "Was it a good idea to start from coding?", - you will ask me.
-- "Again no. I would have started from Design Thinking, if I was familiar with it."
+- "Again no. I would have started from Design Thinking if I was familiar with it."

 Design Thinking is a process of preparation, which consists of seven stages of creating a product:

 - **Empathize-who, goal, do** Here you need to create an artifact called "Empathy Map" with a formula - who, goal, do;
 - **Empathize-see, say, do, hear** Here you need to create an artifact called "Empathy Map" with a formula - see, say, do, hear;
 - **Empathize-think and feel** Here you need to create an artifact called "Empathy Map" with a formula - think and feel;
-- **Define: Problem Statement** Here you need to describe a problem basing on the "Empathy Map";
+- **Define: Problem Statement** Here you need to describe a problem based on the "Empathy Map";
-- **Ideate** Here you need to nave a list of raw ideas to explore.
+- **Ideate** Here you need to have a list of raw ideas to explore.
 There are also other stages not mentioned here.

 ## High-level product documentation